NMFO: First and foremost, why don't you tell us a little about yourself?

 So that's visual FX versus special effects.

-Also, for continuity's sake, sometimes it's impossible to have the screen thing coincide with what's supposed to happen in the scene.
+Also, for continuity's sake, sometimes it's impossible to have the screen coincide with what's supposed to happen in the scene.

 NMFO: What made you want to get into video and visual FX?

-That evolved into my career in visual effects because it's like, “Well, what are you going to use all these computer graphics?
-What are you going to use all these pictures for?”
+That evolved into my career in visual effects because I kept asking myself, “What are you going to use all these computer graphics for?”

-Then I started learning more about classic visual FX techniques, process photography, optical printing, shooting miniatures, the classic glass mats, and all the classic ways of doing visual FX and post-production that keyed into the computer graphics.
+Then, I started learning more about classic visual FX techniques, process photography, optical printing, shooting miniatures, the classic glass mats, and all the classic ways of doing visual FX and post-production that keyed into the computer graphics.

 NMFO: It's not a place to stay stagnant.